language-learners/aligned-media-spec/README.md

-This is a proposed specification for sharing aligned text, video or audio for use by language-learning tools.
-Here are some good points to start reading:
+This is a proposed specification for sharing aligned text, video or audio between language-learning tools.
+Here are some good places to start reading:

 - [`metadata.ts`](./metadata.ts) contains the actual specification for the format.
 - [`examples.ts`](./examples.ts) contains example metadata with comments explaining how to represent different kinds media.